A Pettis-Type Integral and Applications to Transition Semigroups: Semigroups and Their Laplace Transforms

-By definition, an integrable semigroup has a Laplace transform.
-However, as we did not require any continuity of the maps $t \mapsto \dual{T(t)x}{y}$, we cannot expect the Laplace transform to be injective.
-In particular, it is in general not the resolvent of an operator.
-Instead, we obtain a {\it pseudoresolvent}, cf. \cite{are01}.
-Recall that if $\Omega\subset \CC$ is non empty and $X$ is a Banach space, then a pseudoresolvent is a map $R: \Omega \to L(X)$ such that for $\lambda, \mu \in \Omega$ we have
+It is well known that the Laplace transform of a strongly continuous semigroup is the resolvent of its generator.
+Since we did not impose continuity assumptions, we cannot expect the Laplace transform to be injective.
+In particular, it may not be the resolvent of an operator.
+However, the following proposition shows that, similar as in \cite{are01}, the Laplace transform of an integrable semigroup is a pseudo-resolvent.